 Battery life on the Surface Book is both pretty good and surprisingly disappointing.
 While Microsoft has promised 12 hours of continual usage and other outlets report getting even more juice out of the machine, our best time for the device was 7 hours and 39 minutes.
 As for the Clipboard on its own, the tablet can last for 4 hours.

-While these are more than respectable numbers considering all the hardware inside the Surface Book, I honestly expected a much longer run time.
+While these are more than respectable numbers considering all the hardware inside the Surface Book, we honestly expected a much longer run time.
 The good news is this notebook recharges quickly, going from zero to 100% charge in under two hours.

 This could largely be due some problems early Surface Book owners are running into.
-My unit seems to be among this group of afflicted models.
+Our unit seems to be among this group of afflicted models.
 Just some of the major bugs include the system not starting up properly when connected to the dock and display driver failures.
 The latter of which cause battery life to drop dramatically by three or more hours.

 Microsoft has said it is "aware of aware scenarios where Surface Book's display may deliver a display driver error and that we'll address through fixes issued via Windows Update within a few weeks after launch."